In this article, you'll find information about:

 Some universities allow you to do GEM without a science degree.

-Some Medical schools do accept BTECs for Gateway courses, these include:
+Some medical schools do accept BTECs for certain courses, these include:

 If you have international qualifications, you should check each university's website to see whether your qualification is accepted.

 You can also do access-to-higher education courses.
 This option is generally for mature applicants who don’t have any A-levels.
 You should check with medical schools directly to see if they accept the access course you're doing.

 Newcastle University has no requirement for science subjects, as long as you aren’t doing the following subjects:

 Newcastle generally requires a high score in the UCAT to be considered for an interview.
 This means that if you don’t have science A levels, it's essential that you’re well prepared for the UCAT and that you achieve a high score in it.